 - Ensure the patient’s personal data (name, address, date of birth, policy numbers, etc.)

 - Submit correct CPT codes;

 The clearinghouse is responsible for checking the claim for errors before they get to the right person.
-If any mistakes are found, the claim is returned to be fixed.
+If any billing errors are found, the claim is returned to be fixed.
 Investing in a clearing house is a good way to significantly reduce the number of errors coming from your office.